In some ways, we’re lucky.

-Punch 78 Trout Brook Road in Cold Spring into your GPS.
-The trailhead is to the left of the driveway, and on the other side of the trailhead is a parking pull-off.
+The trailhead is on Trout Brook Road in Philipstown; the coordinates are 41.480210, -73.859141.
+The trailhead is to the left of a private driveway, and on the other side of the trailhead is a parking pull-off.
+(The trailhead is in a residential area, and the neighbors appreciate if you do not park block their driveways or trespass.)
 Follow the yellow trail markers around the gate and over Trout Brook.

 This is a great hike during this time of the year when the trees and bushes are still bare because you’ll be able to see the ruins of old farms off-trail.
 Soon after you pass through the gate you’ll see a ruined stone chimney to the left and a silo to the right.

 After a quarter-mile the trail splits, with an unblazed trail going to the left and the yellow Trout Brook trail continuing straight ahead.
 If you’d like an easy hike, head left and take the quarter-mile unmarked trail which follows the brook.
 You’ll find another old stone chimney, some benches for sitting, and down the hill past the benches the ruins of a dam as well as two beaver dams.